-A Department for Work and Pensions (DWP) digital portal designed to interact with councils over rent and Universal Credit status has saved time but “poor digital interaction” is leaving staff lacking information and unable to make ‘sensible’ decisions, a councillor of a major London council has said.
+A Department for Work and Pensions (DWP) digital portal designed to interact with councils over rent and universal credit status has saved time but “poor digital interaction” is leaving staff lacking information and unable to make ‘sensible’ decisions, a member of a London council has said.

-Councillor Fiona Colley, cabinet nember for finance, modernisation and performance at Southwark, told UKAuthority that they are ‘operating in the dark’ when it comes to Universal Credit claims due to “poor digital interaction between DWP and us as a local authority landlord".
+Councillor Fiona Colley, cabinet member for finance, modernisation and performance at Southwark, told UKAuthority that they are ‘operating in the dark’ when it comes to universal credit claims due to “poor digital interaction between DWP and us as a local authority landlord".